CiscoDevNet/terraform-provider-aci/website/docs/r/cloud_domain_profile.html.markdown

 - `annotation` - (Optional) Specifies the Annotation of the cloud domain profile.
 - `description` - (Optional) Specifies the Description of the cloud domain profile.
 - `name_alias` - (Optional) Specifies the alias-name of the cloud domain profile.
 - `site_id` - (Optional) Site-ID of the cloud domain profile.
-Allowed value range is "0" to "1000".
+The allowed value range is "0" to "1000".
 Default is "0".

 ## Attribute Reference